SeanMValenzuela/cs210_cpp_intro_student/03_adt_stack/A2README.md

 #### 6. Your array is fixed at 100 slots.
 If a caller needed more room than that, what would have to change in your class to support it, and what would it likely cost in terms of the time complexity you gave in question 3?
 If a caller needed more room than 100 slots in a stack, the size of 100 specified in the Stack.h file can simply be changed to a higher value.
-However, that means that the stack's capacity would still be fixed, and not necessarily be arbitrary in size.
+However, that means that the stack's capacity would still be fixed, and not necessarily be dynamic in size.
-To have a stack with arbitrary size, a resizable array would need to be implemented in the class, which would likely make methods, such as push, sometimes run in O(n) instead of O(1) as every element would need to be copied from one position to another for example.
+To have a stack with dynamic size, a resizable array would need to be implemented in the class, which would likely make methods, such as push, sometimes run in O(n) instead of O(1) as every element would need to be copied from one position to another for example.

 #### 7. Without looking anything up: if this stack were built on a linked list instead of an array, name one advantage and one disadvantage that trade-off would bring, based on what you already know about how arrays and pointers behave differently.
-One advantage of the stack being built on a linked list is that its size would be dynamic rather than being fixed, which helps resolve the problem outlined in question 3.
+One advantage of the stack being built on a linked list is that its size would be dynamic rather than being fixed, which helps resolve the problem outlined in question 6.
 One disadvantage of the stack being built on a linked list is more memory would need to be allocated due to the need for pointers, which connect the nodes in linked lists.